Date and Time

-Joan B. Kroc Institute for Peace & Justice Peace & Justice The
+Joan B. Kroc Institute for Peace and Justice, Peace & Justice Theatre

 Nathaniel L. Nathanson Professor of Law and Former Dean of Northwestern University School of Law